 Struggling with your mental health?
 Want to take action against pollution and climate change?
 Check out our solutions guide.

-This story is part of a collaboration between The Allegheny Front and Environmental Health News and for a series called “Pollution’s mental toll: How air, water and climate change shape our mental health,” with funds from the Pittsburgh Media Partnership.
+This story is part of a collaboration between The Allegheny Front and Environmental Health News for a series called “Pollution’s mental toll: How air, water and climate change shape our mental health,” with funds from the Pittsburgh Media Partnership.